Ujjawal179/Snake/README.md

 # Snake
-The simple snake game writing by 2 hour.
+The simple snake game written in 3 hour.